 Many gardeners are discovering the benefits of adding used coffee grounds, the leftovers of your morning cup of java, to their garden.

-Used coffee grounds can provide your soil with higher nitrogen levels, making it great for plants that require acidic, low pH soil.
+Used coffee grounds can provide your garden with higher nitrogen levels, making it great for plants that require acidic, low pH soil.
 It can also prevent snails and slugs, and keep cats from using your garden as their restroom.
-There are many reasons to consider using coffee grounds in your garden.

 In this article, we’ll discuss how to use coffee grounds for your plants and discuss the benefits you can get from recycling waste material into a natural plant supplement.